 Current State and Trends

-Heinz Walz GmbH has been providing science for almost 50 years with sophisticated measuring devices for plant research.
+Heinz Walz GmbH has been providing science for 50 years with sophisticated measuring devices for plant research.
 Creative thinking, excellent craftsmanship, and technological progress enabled Walz to design instruments with unprecedented analytical potential.
 These devices have expanded significantly the knowledge of plant function.
 In turn, the research interests of our customers have inspired Walz to develop new instruments.
 This cross-fertilization has advanced science considerably and it forms the basis for many long-term relations between our customers and us.

 Typical examples of the partnership between scientists and Walz are the introduction of the first open gas exchange measuring system in 1977 and the first PAM fluorometer in 1985.
 Both measuring systems triggered a wave of research activities, with the range of new applications steadily growing until today.